Xiaojun-Zhu/pdf-figure-from-xfig/README.md

 Make sure the `pdflatex` and `pdfcrop` commands can be excuted.
 If not, install them.

-Suppose the exported files from Xfig is frame.pdf and frame.pdf_t
+Suppose the exported files from Xfig are frame.pdf and frame.pdf_t

 Move them to the same folder as templatex.tex and gen.py